mustaphatg/mustaphatg/README.md

 ### Hi there 👋
 I am Ibrahim Mustapha.
 A Full-Stack PHP developer who love writing clean and maintainable code.
 Did I mention that I love scraping websites?
-You should git in touch with me if you have a project that involves PHP or React-js.
+You should get in touch with me if you have a project that involves PHP or React-js.
 Find out more about me & feel free to connect with me here:

 [![Linkedin Badge](https://img.shields.io/badge/Mustapha_Tg-blue?style=for-the-badge&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/mustaphatg/)](https://www.linkedin.com/in/mustaphatg/)